 4. Big expense pre-funding

 Parents may find themselves in situations where their child attends a college or university and end up needing to funnel large amounts of their budget to pay for the schooling.
-Fully funded RESPs help you with this type of dilemma, with little to no financial demands once your child starts post-secondary education.
+Fully funded RESPs help you with this dilemma, with little to no financial demands once your child starts post-secondary education.

 5. Relieve your child from student debts